 This family jeweller with a modern twist really comes to life through Sophie’s studio in Notting Hill.
 24 Powis Terrace is nothing like the usual stark white jewellery stores where gems are locked away under glass.
 Instead, it’s an eclectic home-from-home where items Sophie has inherited and her jewellery, are discovered dotted amidst art books and oil paintings.
 A place where clients can come and feel comfortable when often making one of the biggest decisions (or purchases!) of their lives.

 My most cherished piece of jewellery is a necklace with a champagne diamond pendant.
 The stone was given to me by my parents after I had a realisation one weekend at home that no one was ever going to buy me jewellery again – as let’s be honest, who wants to buy a jeweller jewellery!

 I think simply because of my family heritage and the fact that I have always just loved jewellery.

-The most special thing about being a family jeweller is that I get to work with multiple generations of the same family and get to see them at every one of life’s major celebrations.
-It also enables me to really get to know my clients and their family, which in turn helps me design jewellery for them that I know they will love, wear always and often pass onto the next generation.
+I not only get to work with multiple generations of the same family but I also see a lot of my clients at life’s big moments.
+This enables me to really get to know my clients and their families which is such an honour, in turn it helps me design jewellery for them that I know they will love, wear always and often pass onto the next generation.